bitwarden/help/_articles/directory-connector/schedule-directory-sync.md

 popular: false
 tags: [directory connector, directory sync, schedule, cronjob]
 order: "07"
+description: "Learn how to use a cronjob to schedule Bitwarden Directory Connector syncs of users and groups."
 ---

 For Organizations using the Directory Connector CLI, automatic syncs can be scheduled on defined intervals as an alternative to using the Desktop Applications **Interval** setting.
 This is particularly useful in headless environments, on in circumstances where a Desktop Application cannot be left running in the background.